reetujakhar/VBA-challenge/README.md

 # VBA-challenge
-Added screenshots of results output
-'Screenshot -z  $.png' --> Screenshot of 2018 worksheet with $ sign 'Screenshot 2023-09-17 224031.png' --> Screenshot of 2018 worksheet
-'Screenshot 2023-09-17 224052.png' --> Screenshot of 2018 worksheet of "yearly change" only
-'Screenshot yearly change -$.png'  --> Screenshot of 2018 worksheet with $ sign of "yearly change" only
+Added screenshots of results output '2018-complete.png' --> Screenshot of 2018 worksheet with Greatest increase and decrease '2018-totalStockVolume.png' --> Screenshot of 2018 worksheet - with stock analysis only '2019-complete.png' --> Screenshot of 2019 worksheet with Greatest increase and decrease '2019-totalStockVolume.png' --> Screenshot of 2019 worksheet - with stock analysis only '2020-complete.png' --> Screenshot of 2020 worksheet with Greatest increase and decrease '2020-totalStockVolume.png' --> Screenshot of 2020 worksheet - with stock analysis only

 Added VB Scripts files
  stockLearning.vb --> Module1 in Macro